Syncfusion AI Assistant

 NOTE

-See Blazor Themes to explore different methods (Static Web Assets, CDN, and CRG) for referencing themes in a Blazor application.
-Also, see Adding Script Reference for approaches to include script references.
+Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in the Blazor application.
+Also, check out the Adding Script Reference topic to learn different approaches for adding script references in the Blazor application.

-Add Blazor Dialog Provider
+Add Syncfusion® Blazor Dialog provider

 SfDialogProvider opens predefined dialogs based on SfDialogService settings from anywhere in the application.
 Add SfDialogProvider in MainLayout.razor or in a specific page, but include it only once in the app.
 When added to MainLayout.razor, predefined dialogs can be opened from anywhere in the application.
 When added to a specific page, dialogs can be opened only within that page.